 Looking at mortgage options as early as possible or better still, getting a mortgage offer in principle will save you time when you find your ideal home.

 Some choose to find their own mortgage and scour the market for the best products around, others may employ a financial advisor who will search for deals that suit an individual's needs and charge a fee for the service.

-Sears Property work very closely with an independent financial advisor who will be able to take all of the stress away from the financial side of buying a new home, better still there will be no charge for the service as the fee is taken directly from the mortgage lender!
+Sears Property have in-house independent financial advisors who will be able to take all of the stress away from the financial side of buying a new home, better still there will be no charge for the service as the fee is taken directly from the mortgage lender!

 Contact us via the website or call

 01344 481 111

 There are two basic types of mortgage: repayment and interest only.
 You simply have to decide whether you want to start repaying your mortgage now, plus the interest charged on it, or whether you just want to just pay off the interest every month and repay the mortgage at a later date.
 If you choose interest only, the lender will want you to set up a saving plan to provide a lump sum that can be used to repay the debt, such as an individual savings account (ISA) or an endowment pension plan.

 If you start repaying your mortgage straight away, you will clear the debt much sooner